FAKES and Fantasy Tokens, Medals, Exonumia.

 FANTASY and Fake Slave Tags:

 The only genuine Slave Tags are from Charleston and Charleston Neck.
-All genuine Charleston Tags are struck from dies.
+All but one genuine Charleston Tags are struck from dies.
 See my more complete information on Slave Tags, with fake and fantasy pieces pictured.

 Bawdy House - Whore House Tokens - FANTASY:

 These cute tokens are ALL fantasy items.
 There NEVER were any original pieces of this style, despite the existence of a book on these (created solely to sell more tokens!).
 Most are silver-dollar sized, most are uniface, with incuse letters, "Good For All Night", "$3.00 Screw", etc. For a full write-up, read this.
-The (or possibly one of the many) manufacturers offers these on his web page.

 Ku Klux Klan Items: